tonyhffong/Lint.jl/README.md

 * Understandable but actually non-existent constructors e.g. String(), Symbol()
 * Redefining mathematical constants, such as `e = 2.718`
 * Illegal `using` statement inside a function definition
+* Code extending deprecated functions, as defined in deprecated.jl (Base)

 ## Current false positives
 * Because macros can generate new symbols on the fly.
 Lint will have a hard time dealing